What is it?

 There are a number of blogging tools available.
 You can review them at Top Tools for Learning, search for 'blog'.
 If you have many students blogging then you might want to consider using an online aggregator or curation tool so that you can easily see updated content by your students.
 Consider Feedly or Flipboard.

 Moodle also includes a blogging tool across the whole site.
-It can be accessed in Moodle courses via the Blog Menu block which can be added to course pages.
+It can be accessed in Moodle courses via the Blog Menu block which can be added to course pages (by configuring the Course Toolkit).
 You can choose for blog posts to be visible by anyone who has access to Moodle or only to yourself (and administrators).

 - Using WordPress to to support individual student blogs and peer assessment as part of a third-year Anthropology course summative assessment (LSE)